 The binaries are not build correctly.Windows: Does directory "myCode/src/bin/x64/flow2d3d/bin" contain the binaries "d_hydro.exe" and "flow2d3d.dll"?
 If not, something went wrong during compilation.
 Check the output window inside Visual Studio.Linux: Does directory "myCode/src/bin/" contain the binary "d_hydro" and "myCode/src/lib/" the binary "libflow2d3d.so"?
 If not, something went wrong during compilation.
 Check the log files in directory "myCode/src/logs".

-Start by obtaining and installing the Delft3D-GUI.
-See the box named "TEMPORARY EXTRA SERVICE" at the top of the current page.
-This box is only visible while being signed in.
-After installation, the Delft3D-menu can be started, but the GUI does not contain the open source binaries.
+Start by obtaining and installing the Delft3D-GUI, see instructions above.
+After installation, the Delft3D-menu can be started, but the GUI does not contain the open source binaries of the kernels.
 You have to compile them yourself and copy them into the GUI directory as follows:

 First compile the source code and check that the binaries are correct by running a calculation with a script as described above.
 If that works fine, you have to copy the binaries from "myCode/src/bin" into "myDelft3D" as descibed below: